Heritage Crafts

 • Bolton Museum holds examples of work by Thomas Kershaw and Lesley Priestley.

-• Ham House, Wiltshire
+• Ham House, Richmond

 • V&A – holds work by John Taylor